Totton College: Hanger Farm

-The Hanger Farm Arts Centre is a facility in West Totton, managed by Totton College, and hosts a variety of events from drama, comedy, theatre and can be hired out for weddings or corporate use.
+The Hanger Farm Arts Centre is a facility in West Totton, formally managed by Totton College, and hosts a variety of events from drama, comedy, theatre and can be hired out for weddings or corporate use.
 Plans for the £1.5 million redevelopment of the farm into an arts centre began in 1999, was built over 2003 and opened in November 2004 following problems with the builder going into administration.
 It utilises the old eighteenth century barn of the farm and split it into three: meeting room at one end, a lounge and bar area and the theatre itself taking up half the barn.
 It is equipped with retractable seating and so the room can be used for both audience and floor events.

-Other campuses
+Motor Vehicle Unit

-Totton College also operates other centres across the regions.
-The college operates a Motor Vehicle Centre at Trinity Court on the nearby Calmore Industrial Estate, for teaching students in automotive skills, which was opened in 2010.
-They also operate the Junction Centre, formerly St. Mary's Hall, on Junction Road in the centre of Totton and the Waterside Skills Centre on Lunedale Road, Dibden Purlieu, which both offer foundation and adult courses.
+Totton College also operates another site across the local area.
+The college operates a Motor Vehicle Centre at Trinity Court on the nearby Calmore Industrial Estate, for teaching students in Motor Vehicle skills, which was opened in 2010.

 Transport

-The Totton College campuses all suffer from a lack of car parking spaces and so the college encourages those travelling from further afield to use bus and rail services where possible.
-The main college campus is located on the route of the Bluestar 11 route between Southampton and West Totton and the First Southampton 10 route between Southampton and the college via Southampton General Hospital.
+The Totton College campus has parking outside by the Water Lane entrance or Calmore Road entrance, the college encourages those travelling from further afield to use bus and rail services where possible.
+The main college campus is located on the route of the Bluestar 11 route between Southampton and West Totton.
+The nearest train station to the college is Totton railway station.

-In addition to these services, Totton College also operates contracts with three bus companies to operate special services to certain areas operating around five times each day to arrive at college at the beginning of the day and to leave college at lunchtime and at the end of college.
-These are the Xelabus 701, 702 and 703 services to the Waterside area, the Wilts & Dorset X74 and X75 services to areas around Salisbury and Wiltshire and the Bluestar 706 service to the Romsey area.

-The nearest train station to the college is Totton railway station and the college offers access to a shuttle bus to and from the station and campus.